bhisaac/5eFP/README.md

 Join our growing 5eFP community and start contributing.
 5eFP needs ***sponsors***, developers, editors, Game Masters (GMs), and Player Characters (PCs).

 - **Sponsors** contribute weekly, monthly, or yearly financial support for the ongoing development and release of 5eFP content.
 - **Developers** are interested in helping craft 5eFP game mechanics.
 They assist in resolving rules conflicts with 5e SRD 5.1.
-Contributors also help revise and update the 5eFP SRD on gitHub.
+Contributors also help revise and update the 5eFP SRD on GitHub.
 - **Editors** wish to proofread 5eFP content and suggest revisions for clarity and ease of reading.
 - **Game Masters (GMs)** are interested in providing GM feedback regarding 5eFP game mechanics, pre-generated characters, and any sample setting materials.
 GMs are also interested in running 5eFP games.
 - **Player Characters (PCs)** want to play a character and provide regular PC feedback within the 5eFP Enchanted Forest setting.